 The degree of necessity of early childhood enrichment has been widely and often discussed in Singapore.
 This term broadly refers to activities or classes that amplify learning.
 Despite being often used together, it is not to be confused with tuition, which focuses on boosting academic performance, rather than a passion and enthusiasm for lifelong learning.

 Enriching Young Minds

 Such enrichment classes typically widen learning scopes beyond the traditional subjects taught at schools.
-They can include art, sports, etiquette, speech and drama, music, foreign languages, ballet and more.
-The ever-growing demand of enrichment classes has been evident.
-In fact, there has been a rising trend of parents sending young children who have yet learnt how to walk to these classes.
+They can include art, sports, etiquette, speech and drama, music, foreign languages, ballet, and more.
+The ever-growing demand for enrichment classes has been evident.
+In fact, there has been a rising trend of parents sending young children who have yet learned how to walk to these classes.

 It is recommended that the children are sent with the mindset of wanting to be given the best, for their young minds to explore their early interests, instead of being afraid to lose out in the rat race.
 Of course, there are parents who wish to develop their children at home as well, but do not have the time to do so because of work commitments.
 This also contributes to the growing demand.

 It is true to say that early childhood is a special period for children.
 Indeed, in the first two years of a child’s life, his or her brain develops at lightning speed.
 When the child reaches three years of age, intelligence and emotional growth come into play.
 They experience a continuous learning curve that sets the foundation on which they shape the rest of their lives.